dgSPARSE/dgSPARSE-doc/source/index.rst

    contain the root `toctree` directive.

 =====================================
-Welcome to dgSparse's documentation!
+Welcome to dgSPARSE Library's documentation!
 =====================================

-dgSparse is a high-performance sparse matrix library.
+The dgSPARSE Library (Deep Graph Sparse Library) is a high performance library for sparse kernel acceleration on GPUs based on CUDA.

 .. toctree::
    :maxdepth: 1